mattloose/iterassemble/README.md

 make
 sudo make install
 ```

-This will install the C/C++ programs, we also recommend you add the `iterassemble/` directory to the PATH.
+This will install the C/C++ programs, you will also need to add the `iterassemble/` directory to the PATH.

-## Dependencies
+### Dependencies

 Prior to running VGW there are several dependencies required, which can either be installed manually or using conda: